 Other skills:

 Sean’s favorite subject is science, so last year, I bought him an electronic project kit.
-The only thing is that in order to make the projects work, you have to do wiring.
-Sean found it so hard to do the wiring he mainly had me do most of it.
-Recently he was looking for something to do, so I got out this kit.
+The only thing is that, to make the projects work, you have to do wiring.
+Sean found it so hard to do the wiring, he mainly had me do most of it.
+Recently, he was looking for something to do, so I got out this kit.
 To my surprise, he could easily do the wiring himself.

 Also, another hobby of Sean’s is collecting Lego Bionicles.
 I used to have to help him with these, and I have to admit they aren’t easy to assemble.
 I pretty much built them as he watched.
-But over the time we have been doing Edublox, he can now build them all by himself.
+But over time, we have been doing Edublox, and he can now build them all by himself.

 In general:

-Sean’s self-esteem is much improved.
+Sean’s self-esteem has much improved.
 He now realizes he can do things, such as reading and spelling.
 He never thought he could before.
-For the first time, I think that he is going to be just fine.
+For the first time, I believe that he is going to be just fine.

-As I have seen in the news, the search to find out what is wrong with our schools goes on and on.
-I just read recently there are 200 failing schools in Michigan, with thousands of kids not learning to read.
-A simple program such as Edublox has changed the future for my son and could for so many other children.
+As I have seen in the news, the search for what is wrong with our schools goes on and on.
+I just read recently that there are 200 failing schools in Michigan, with thousands of kids not learning to read.
+A simple program such as Edublox has changed my son’s future and could do the same for so many other children.
 The program can be done at home by parents and also in school.
-I would like others to know that they don’t have to watch children struggle and that they can do something about it.
+I want others to know that they don’t have to watch children struggle and that they can do something about it.

 Cindy B.,